ruchitabaglane/2021_Spring_finals/README.md

 Below is the plot for each statewise ruling party vs vaccination rate.
 ![image](https://user-images.githubusercontent.com/77983776/116843276-15e1b880-aba5-11eb-9e19-1ed7be9e963b.png)

+By looking at the first plot, we can say that the states having BJP in power which also the current ruling party in India, have lower vaccination rates.
+Whereas the states with ruling parties like NCP and SKM have better vaccination rate.
+Thus, it is not the case that the states with same ruling party as that of the centre have a better vaccination rate.

-We then checked the statewise vaccination rates.
-In the barplot below, each state is coloured to represent the currently ruling party in that state.
+For better understanding, we also plotted a bar graph of statewise vaccination rates.
+Each state is coloured to represent the currently ruling party in that state.
+It can be observed that even though BJP is in power in most of the states, it has a significantly low vaccination rates in states like Uttar Pradesh, Madhya Pradesh, Bihar, Jharkhand, Assam.
+Whereas, the parties like SKM and NCP have better vaccination rates in states they are in power.
 ![image](https://user-images.githubusercontent.com/77983776/116843786-a1a81480-aba6-11eb-8260-b35cc8a8a1ae.png)

-By looking at the first plot, we can say that the states having BJP in power have lower vaccination rates than the states having NCP and SKM in power.
-However, from the second barplot it can be observed that most of the ruling party in most of the states is BJP(Coloured in orange) and they don't fare
+Thus, we can accept the alternate hypothesis that the governing body/party has no effect on the distribution of vaccination.

 ## Hypothesis 2